General Terms and Conditions Travelydays Nederland B.V. - Version 2022

 6.1 Down payment

 The down payment is 20% of the price of the Trip plus when applicable the full amount of flight tickets.
-The payment has to be received within 14 days after booking.
+The payment has to be received within 5 days after booking.
+If the Traveller has his habitual residence outside the European Union the aforementioned percentage of down payment shall be 40% and the down payment has to be received within 5 days after booking.

 6.2 Payment of the remaining amount